tSynsth/ts-wp-plugin-template/README.md

 //change the code to: add_shortcode("ts_testercode", array($this, "testercode"));
 }
 ```
-* Becareful in very beginning of the code, It has a upper-case letter
+* Be careful in very beginning of the code, It has a upper-case letter
 ```php
 if(!class_exists("TS_PTShortcode")){
 class TS_PTShortcode{

 }}
 ```
-Becareful when replacing every name, if you change it like the one in the template it becoming like this:
+Be careful when replacing every name, if you change it like the one in the template it becoming like this:
 ```php
 if(!class_exists("TS_TesterCode")){
 class TS_TesterCode{